April 1996 Palo Alto, California

 I knew mothers who could cook dinner while nursing an infant in a sling, women who could balance the baby on one hip and spread peanut butter for the toddler with the other, even a writer who claimed to work at his desk with the baby strapped to his chest in a Snugli.
 I could never do it.
 A youngest child myself, and a mother only late in life, I was terrified for those soft, bald heads, which I wanted nowhere near the hot stove or the hard tiles or the sharp knife.
 I was barely in control during diaper changes—four squirmy limbs versus two tentative hands—and I never could convince anyone under five to let me work if we were both in the same house and awake.

 Before our first son was born, I’d been writing technical manuals on contract from my home office.
-I thought I’d be able to continue, at least part time, while the baby napped and cooed in his bassinette.
+I thought I’d be able to keep on, at least part time, while the baby napped and cooed in his bassinette.
 I was wrong.
-Our first son, highly interactive and alert to every sound or motion, claimed himself a data point way out on the flat tip at the low end of the need-for-sleep bell curve.
-Inexperienced at the mechanics of mothering, I was also sleep-deprived and nearly forty years old.
-As Lucas approached six months, I understood that if I wanted enough uninterrupted brain time to write anything more complex than a thank-you note for a baby gift, I would need some help.
+Our first son, highly interactive and alert to every sound, claimed himself a data point way out on the flat tip at the low end of the need-for-sleep bell curve.
+Previously accustomed to hours alone at my desk, I’d been swallowed by the needs of the most fascinating creature I had ever encountered, who seemed to want nothing more than my undivided attention.
+I was enchanted, but sleep-deprived and nearly forty years old.
+As Lucas approached six months, I understood that if I wanted the brain time to write anything more complex than a thank-you note for a baby gift, I would need help.

 So I’ll always be grateful to Phyllis, the woman who, over time, took each of our sons into her home five hours a day for three years of their lives, six years of mine.
 In Phyllis’s playroom, I got to watch a woman with a gift for young children.
 You could tell she enjoyed the little ones, and they trusted her.
 Weather permitting, she spent afternoons in her front yard with a baby on one hip, while the toddlers poured and pounded at the sand table or circled the driveway on their Big Wheels.
 Even our skeptical firstborn cooperated with Phyllis, proud to become one of her helpers as he began to discover his own competencies.